Economics Ph.D. Candidate,

 • 2024 Chinese Economists Society (CES) China Annual Conference, July 5-7, 2024, Zhejiang University, Hangzhou, China

-Trade Shock and Dynamic Labor Allocation
+Trade Shock and Dynamic Labor Allocation (Eaton-Kortum)

 The early 21st century saw the U.S. economy undergoing a profound structural shift, driven by the "China shock" following China's accession to the WTO.
 This trade shock initially significantly affected U.S. manufacturing, causing widespread job losses and economic disruption.
 However, contrary to expectations, the shock also accelerated the growth of the service sector, which emerged as a primary driver of economic expansion.
 A key mechanism behind this transformation was reducing labor relocation costs, enabling workers—particularly those with lower education levels—to switch industries and maximize their life utility.
 This adjustment not only offset the negative effects of the trade shock but also contributed to a re-optimization of labor market allocation.
 To understand this counterintuitive outcome, we develop a dynamic spatial model grounded in the frameworks of CDP and ACM.
 Our model integrates declining labor relocation costs with heterogeneity in workers' education levels and labor mobility.
 Numerical exercises using a toy model show that reducing labor relocation costs allows more low-educated workers to transition into the service sector.
 These findings highlight the critical role of declining labor relocation costs in mitigating trade shock impacts and achieving an optimal labor market allocation.